-Whether you are a CEO or a junior member of the team, it’s important to have core skills or competences that can be brought to the role at hand.
+Whether you are a CEO or a junior member of the team, it’s important to have core skills or competencies that can be brought to the role at hand.
 As a CEO, you should be aware of what your core skills are and how you can use them to help run your business and manage your staff.

 Personal skills like being able to work well under pressure can propel your company further and inspire your employees to reach their targets.

 When it comes to the everyday running of your business, human relationship skills are probably the most important.
-Your relationship skills with your colleagues has a huge bearing on how your staff will perceive you, and it’s in your best interests to ensure they see you in a positive light.
+Your relationship skills with your colleagues have a huge bearing on how your staff will perceive you, and it’s in your best interests to ensure they see you in a positive light.